jcammmmm/landings/README.md

 2. `cd /var/www`
 3. `git clone https://github.com/jcammmmm/landings`

+## Media Assets
+Please place your media files in `_pics` folder (photos, audio, videos).
+We do this way to avoid versioning them in git and having a big .git folder and also to be able to deploy easily this kind of assets.

 # Create Gif from video
 1. extract the part from your video if you need.
 2.